 This article sets out a few guidelines which should help to avoid some of the most common problems that Alibre Design users come across.

-- Do not copy/paste, or rename Alibre files within Windows File Explorer (WFS).
-Instead always rename using 'Save As' from inside Alibre Design.
+- Do not copy/paste, & rename Alibre files within Windows File Explorer (WFS) when creating a new file based on an existing one.
+Instead rename using 'Save As' from inside Alibre Design.
 Copy/pasting and renaming in WFS can lead to there being more than one file with a common internal ID value (GUID) - Alibre uses these values when linking between files.
 Failure to observe this rule can lead to parts substituting themselves for other parts in assemblies without user intervention.
+(Note the Save As dialogue includes a check box to 'Save All As', for use with assemblies).*

 - Moving files to different locations should only be done using 'Save As'; using drag/drop or copy paste can result in linkages between files becoming disrupted (assemblies lose parts, 2D drawings lose models).